djeada/Testio/README.md

 ## TODO

-- [-] Change the timeout parameter from general to pro test.
+- [-] Change the timeout parameter from regex based to array.
 - [-] Add frontend generated with Flask templates.
 - [-] Create a desktop app with a browser that can run the Flask app using the QT framework.